mzyates/techindicators/documentation.md

 The ema function is the [exponential moving average](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:moving_averages).
 Two parameters are required: a Numpy array of prices, and the number of time periods for averaging.
 The function returns the simple moving average as a numpy array.
 Note that the length of the moving average will be shorter than the price series by N-1, where N is the period for averaging.

+### wma

+The wma function calculates the [weighted moving average](https://www.fidelity.com/learning-center/trading-investing/technical-analysis/technical-indicator-guide/wma).  wo parameters are required: a Numpy array of prices, and the number of time periods for averaging.
+The function returns the weighted moving average as a numpy array.
+Note that the length of the moving average will be shorter than the price series by N-1, where N is the period for averaging.

 ### kama

 The kama function is the [Kaufman adaptive moving average](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:kaufman_s_adaptive_moving_average).
 Four parameters are required: a Numpy array of prices, the number of periods for the efficiency ratio calculation, the number of periods for the fastest exponential moving average constant, and the number of periods for the slowest exponential moving average constant.
 The time periods are adjustable, but Kaufman originally suggested time periods of 10, 2, and 30 for the efficiency ration, fastest EMA, and slowest EMA, respectively.
 The kama function returns the average as a Numpy array whose length is shorter than the price array by N-1, where N is the number of periods used for the efficiency ratio.